1965:

 1929:

-Actress Helene Stanley - the live-action model & singing voice for Disney's 1950 Cinderella, and the live-action model for the 1959 Sleeping Beauty -
+Cinderella, and the live-action model for the 1959 Sleeping Beauty,

 is born in Gary, Indiana.
-She also portrays Polly Crockett in the 1955
+She also portrayed Polly Crockett in the 1955

 Davy Crockett, King of the Wild Frontier.